neurocyte/flow/README.md

 https://github.com/neurocyte/flow/assets/1552770/97aae817-c209-4c08-bc65-0a0bf1f2d4c6

 # Requirements
-- A modern terminal with 24bit color and kitty keyboard protocol support (kitty and ghostty are the only recommended terminals at this time)
+- A modern terminal with 24bit color and kitty keyboard protocol support.
+Kitty and ghostty are the only recommended terminals at this time.
+Most other terminals will work, but with reduced functionality.
 - NerdFonts support
 - Linux or MacOS (help porting to *BSD or Windows is welcome!)
 - A UTF-8 locale (very important!)